Ceramics Classes in Hertfordshire

 The emphasis of the workshops at Fenners’ is individual creativity with the eventual aim of each person being able to work on their own projects with guidance.
 The groups’ members are all at different stages of this journey and are very supportive and nurturing towards new members.

-Techniques including pinch pots, using texture, coiling, slabbing and throwing as well as exploring materials including clays, slips, underglazes and glazes are taught with beginners following a set programme covering these elements.
+Techniques including pinch pots, using texture, coiling, slabbing, and throwing as well as exploring materials including clays, slips, underglazes, and glazes are taught with beginners following a set program covering these elements.

 7 Openshaw Way